GeoSau/serial_killers/source/luis_garavito/index.rst

 *  The way Luis Garavito would be able to rape these kids is by disguising himself as many different people and offering the kids candy or jobs.
 He would eventually get the kids' trust.
-   Then he would take them on a long walk so the kid was tired, he could attack the kid.
+   Then he would take them on a long walk so the kid was tired, and he could attack the kid.
 *  Luis Garavito was arrested for raping a boy and during that prison sentence he confessed all his crimes and drew maps of where the bodies of the boys that he had killed were located.